 Please fill out this application if you are interested in taking Cross Timbers Urban Forestry Council's Citizen Forester Training.
-Thank you for being willing to volunteer to help improve our urban forest.

 We are a group of volunteers dedicated to helping maintain our Urban Forest.
 Our "official" volunteer time is spent on maintaining publicly owned trees and educating the public on how to maintain their own trees.
 The goal is to help our communities reap all the benefits of the trees in our urban environment in a responsible manner.